 The awards season is upon us.
 Here are some tips to help you win.
-Winning an industry award can be a masterstroke of PR and Marketing – an opportunity for industry networking and recognition for months or years of work.
+Winning an industry award can be a masterstroke of PR and Marketing, it can be an opportunity for industry networking and recognition for months or years of work.
 This article discusses the reasons why you might enter or not, and suggests some tips to help you win.

 Why do industry awards schemes exist?